MileHacker Logo

 • Tipping is not customary in China.

-• Look for package discounts or discounts for attractions.
+• Look for package deals or discounts for attractions.

 Health and Safety in Zaozhuang

-No specific vaccinations are relevant for entry to China for most travelers beyond routine vaccinations.
+No specific vaccinations are relevant for entry to China for the majority of visitors beyond routine vaccinations.
 However, consulting a healthcare professional before your trip has a recommendation.
-It's possible they suggest vaccinations like Hepatitis A, Typhoid, A LIVER infection caused by the hepatitis b virus, Japanese Encephalitis, and Rabies, especially if you plan an extended stay or rural travel.
+They might suggest vaccinations like Hepatitis A, Typhoid, Hep B, Japanese Encephalitis, and Rabies, especially if you plan an extended stay or rural travel.
 Confirm your routine vaccinations are up to date.

 Common Health Concerns